SidOfc/sidneyliebrand.io/data/blog/fixing-font-face-set-entries-not-iterable-in-firefox.md

 iterable from the browser's own perspective, but it **does** have a `.next()` method as is required per [iterator protocol](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Iteration_protocols#the_iterator_protocol).

-So, instead of relying on browser magic, we can instead write a wrapper function which exhausts this fake "iterator":
+So, instead of relying on the browser we write our own function which exhausts this fake "iterator":

 ```javascript
 function fontFaceSetIteratorToArray(target) {